Daniel Delany Bulger

 Daniel Delany Bulger (18 December 1865 – 8 December 1930) was a leading Irish athlete.
 Along with his younger brothers, Michael Joseph Bulger (1867–1938) and Lawrence Bulger (1870–1928), he was prominent in the Irish sporting world in the late 19th century.
 Daniel was one of the 79 delegates who attended the Congress of the Sorbonne in Paris in 1894 that lit the flame of the Olympic Games of the Modern Era in Athens in 1896.

 Family background

 The Bulger family were from Moore Street, Kilrush, County Clare, where their father, Daniel Scanlan Bulger (1831-1904), was a woollen merchant and draper and ran a loan office.
 Around 1880, the family moved to Dublin, where Daniel Scanlan Bulger became a member of the Dublin Stock Exchange and his sons were educated at Blackrock College and Trinity College Dublin, from where Daniel Delany Bulger graduated with a BA degree in 1886.

 Athletic achievements

+Between 1885 and 1892, Bulger was the winner of 25 gold medals at Irish athletic championships run by either the Irish Amateur Athletic Association (IAAA) or the Gaelic Athletic Association (GAA).